Anjali’s Hacks: How I Managed Time to Score a 99.40 ATAR

 Also, I did the Matrix Holiday Course for Chemistry.
 This really helped me because I saved time during the term for revision and more practice.
 Going over the content numerous times ensured that I better understand concepts and remember it.

-Want to ace Chemistry like Anjali did?
+Want to maximise your school holidays like Anjali did?

 My #1 Problem in Year 11/12